azadwasan/neuralnetwork/docs/README.md

 EasyNNtest is in sync with EasyNN core library, i.e., the necessary tests that I needed to implement to test the correctness of EasyNN are implemented.

 ### Key takeaways
-Testing EasyNN implementation required finding appropriate refrence data and the corresponding solution, which is becoming time consuming as I am progressing further.
+Testing EasyNN implementation required finding appropriate reference data and the corresponding solution, which is becoming time consuming as I am progressing further.
 Hence, I came up with the idea of EasyNNPythonScripts project to generate the reference data and solutions.
-However, it was still cumbersome to manually copy the data, modify it to C++ syntex etc., hence, I planned to automate it all using EasyNNPythonPlugin.
+However, it was still cumbersome to manually copy the data, modify it to C++ syntax etc., hence, I planned to automate it all using EasyNNPythonPlugin.
 Read description of the corresponding projects for further details.

 ## EasyNNPyPlugin
 This is an embedded python interpreter mostly used by EasyNNTest to run various python scripts for generating data, reference results and plotting.